BMBIT-oss/PAI_WIKI/Configuration.md

 Start from [picking a connection method](./Connection-methods)

 ## PC Password
-PAI requires **4 digit** PC Password.
+PAI requires a **4 digit** PC Password.
 It is **not** a user password and **not** an installer password.
 That password is used to connect to your panel with Babyware.
 Default password is usually `0000`.
 You might need to contact your installer to get this password or if you have an installer password you can lookup it up in right programming section on Keypad.
-If you know the password is right and you still get AuthenticationFailed then check [FAQ](./FAQ#authentication-failed-wrong-password)
+If you know the password is right and you still get `AuthenticationFailed` then check [FAQ](./FAQ#authentication-failed-wrong-password)

 ## Advanced configuration
 See [config/pai.conf.example](https://raw.githubusercontent.com/ParadoxAlarmInterface/pai/master/config/pai.conf.example) for all configuration options.